scullyio/scully/docs/scully-configuration.md

 }
 ```

-`ScullyConfig` interface provide the parameters to configure how Scully works in your project.
+The `ScullyConfig` interface provides parameters for configuring how Scully works in a project.

-## scullyConfig properties explained
+## scullyConfig File's Properties

 ### projectRoot

-`projectRoot` is reference to the path to the project where Scully will intervene.
+`projectRoot` - The project's from which Scully generates the static content.

-This property is **_mandatory_**, Scully fills automatically post installation,
+This property is **_mandatory_**, and Scully automatically sets this property to the default Angular project.

 ### IMPORTANT: